-A convertible seat is used in forward-facing and rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instruction about the applicable child's age and size as well as directions for installing a child restraint system.
+A convertible seat is used in forward-facing or rear-facing position depending on the child's age and size.
+When installing, follow the manufacturer's instruction about the applicable child's age and size as well as directions for installing the child restraint system.

-- Never put a rear-facing child restraint system on the front seat because the force of the rapid inflation of the passenger airbag can cause death or serious injury to the child.
+- Never put a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.

-- A forward-facing child restraint system should be allowed to be put on the front seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of the deploying airbag could cause death or serious injury to the child.
+- A forward-facing child restraint system should be allowed to be put on the front passenger seat only when it is unavoidable.
+Always move the seat as far back as possible, because the force of the deploying front passenger airbag could cause death or serious injury to the child.